bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 |h2| Estimating Marginal Likelihood in Variational Autoencoders |h2e|

-So how all does all this help us with autoencoders?
+So how does all this help us with autoencoders?
 We all know that an autoencoder has two parts: a encoder and a decoder (also known as a generator).
 The latter can be used to sample from a distribution, for example, of images.
 Starting to sound familiar?
 Below is the (ugly) diagram I made of